-How to buy fresh Strawberries
+How to Buy Fresh Strawberries

-How to store Strawberries
+How to Store Strawberries

-Use the berries as soon as possible as strawberries ripen no further once picked.
+Use the berries as soon as possible, as strawberries ripen no further once picked.

 For best flavour, do not wash the strawberries until you are ready to eat or use them.
 Moisture is the enemy when it comes to storing strawberries.
 Also, leave the caps on until ready to eat.
 Strawberries taste best at room temperature.
 Remove from the refrigerator approximately 1 hour before they are to be used.
 Store fresh strawberries in a colander in the refrigerator.
 This allows the cold air to circulate around them.
 Do not cover them.

 How to Freeze Whole Strawberries